Parents’ Guide to Developmental & Genetic Disorders

 What is X-linked inheritance?

 X-linked inheritance means that a gene mutation occurs on the sex chromosomes.
-Females have two X sex chromosomes, males have one X and one Y sex chromosomes.
+Females have two X sex chromosomes, males have one X and one Y sex chromosome.
 There are two main types of X-linked inheritance.
-A gene mutation inherited in an X-linked recessive pattern, is located on the X chromosome.
-Because of the fact that males have only one X chromosome, they will always be affected by rare diseases inherited according to this pattern.
-Females with two X chromosomes will generally be just carriers for the genetic mutation, and show no-limited, or very mild symptoms.
+A gene mutation inherited in an X-linked recessive pattern is located on the X chromosome.
+Because of the fact that […]

 Read more